 Additionally, Norfolk Public Schools will consider "contracted employees" (such as transportation, food services, etc.) as covered under FMLA.
-Family and Medical Leave Act details are outlined in the policy manual available online.
-Any employee who anticipates such leave for an extended period of time must notify the Executive Director of Human Resources at (757) 628-3905.
+Any employee who anticipates such leave for an extended period of time must notify the Executive Director of Human Resources or the designee at (757) 628-3905.